7 Best Reasons to Visit Boudhanath Stupa

 Touring the Tibetan settlements

-When China seized Tibet, many Tibetan flew to India and some to Nepal.
-And the majority of fled Tibetan resided in the Boudha area.
+When China seized Tibet, many Tibetans flew to India and some to Nepal.
+And the majority of fled Tibetans resided in the Boudha area.
 Besides, before China took over Tibet, Boudha was already a trading site between Nepal and Tibet.
 It just manifested more when seizing happened.
 Therefore, most areas around the heritage site display much Tibetan influence.
 Each alleyway leading to a different part of the Boudha from the heritage site filled the street with a small Tibetan restaurant.
 Tibetan dishes are distinctly different from Newari cuisine, so pause to devour the tasty Tibetan delicacies for a short time.
 The streets get lively with incense and Tibetan restaurants.

-Shop for Tibetan Souvenir
+Shop for Tibetan Souvenirs

-Shopping around the stupa is also a fun and exciting part of the tour.
+Shopping around the stupa of Boudhanath is also a fun and exciting part of the tour.
 While shopping, you learn a lot about ancient traditional relics and artifacts.
 The circumference of the stupa has several Tibetan souvenir shops.
 There is so much one can find around the stupa's edge, from sacred stones to Tibetan Thankas and jewelry.
 Some unique souvenirs most travelers prefer to buy are the Tibetan prayer wheel, Tibetan knives, Tibetan medicines, and a few others.

 How to get to Boudhanath Stupa?